 Nation building or Kingdom building, that is the question.
 Pigs cannot be taught to appreciate pearls, and liberty and freedom are pearls of great price.
 It is not a question of turbans or top hats.
 It is a matter of hearts.
 The Bible says that the heart of man is “desperately wicked” (Jer.
 17:3), and that is the heart of the problem.
 Our best minds are trying to "put their heads together" to solve the problem.
 The problem in the Middle East is not a head problem, it is a heart problem.
-A thief left alone in a bank with an open vault has his own ideas about liberty that are hopefully very different from yours and mine.
+A thief left alone in a bank with an open vault has his own ideas about liberty which are very different from yours and mine.
 “Nation,” said Jesus, “shall rise against nation.”
 Nation building is dressing a dog in diamonds.
 It is a dim idea.

 Bringing liberty to the Muslim world may look like a good idea, but the Muslim world is like it is for a reason.
 They keep extinguishing the light.
 Anyone who believes in Christ and becomes a Christian in the Muslim world quickly loses his liberty with his life.
 Men who keep blowing out the candle must live in the dark.
 Jesus is the Light of the world.